- Ron Howard

 - Release Date

 Langdon is made palpable by Hanks, even allowed a few moments of much-needed comic relief, but the character needs a humanizing love interest or personality flaw to make him more than one-dimensional.
-There’s absolutely no sexual chemistry between Langdon and Vetra, which might better help formulate him into a pseudo-Indiana Jones.
+There’s absolutely no sexual chemistry between Langdon and Vetra, which might help bring him closer to a pseudo-Indiana Jones.
 Instead, Langdon recites historical background stories for various objets d’art and churches like he’s a tour guide, with the apparent sex drive of a holy man.
-Indeed, half-way through the film he’s sprayed with blood, and so changes into the only alternate clothing available: a priest’s shirt and coat.
+Indeed, halfway through the film, he’s sprayed with blood, and so he changes into the only alternate clothing available: a priest’s shirt and coat.
 Of course, this is an ironic choice.
 Or is it?

 Alas, Angels & Demons is just about what you’d expect, following the profitable but ill-received release of The Da Vinci Code.
 The ongoing battle between science and religion is hardly tapped, and any commentaries on the flaws of either belief system are so neutral that the argument barely feels addressed.
 But you can’t expect a blockbuster to shake its finger at the church or scientific community outright, as retaliation from either group could hurt box office receipts.
 What remains is a watchable and enjoyable thriller with expected plot holes.
 The film drags on for perhaps too long, improves the appeal of its central character, presents an involving mystery, and entertains without becoming preachy or overly revelatory.
 Don’t expect any more than that.